Moh88CS/SeleniumApplicationTesting-CSharp/README.md

 NUnit generates detailed test execution reports, which can be viewed in your IDE or CI/CD pipeline.
 For enhanced reporting, you can integrate tools like Allure or ExtentReports.

 ## IMPORTATNT NOTICE
-Please note that this test will not pass anymore becuase Amazon added a CAPTCHA, which prevents automation.
-I'm trying to set up or get API access to bypass this and also might consider other approaches.
-For now, please view the code statically.
-Thank you :)
+Please note that Amazon added a CAPTCHA, which prevents automation.
+I bypassed this by using Use Selenium Stealth techniques:
+- Random User-Agents: Simulate different browsers.
+- Proxy Rotation: Use services like BrightData, ScraperAPI, or residential proxies.
+- Headless Detection Evasion: Modify Chrome options.

+This is not the best solution for real world scenarios.
+The best thing to do is useually either get API access to Amazon, for example.
+We could also use Headless Browser with Puppeteer-Selenium.
+I used this bypass becuase it's simple and there is no possible way bypassing the CAPTCHA would cause harm in this particular case.
+Thank you for understanding :)